fanelenan7/rails-users-sessions-flash-cookies/setup.md

 ```
 $ cd tunr_rails_users
 $ git checkout 1-added-users
+$ bundle update
 $ bundle install
-$ rake db:create db:migrate db:seed
+$ rails db:create db:migrate db:seed
 $ rails s
 ```

+> Make sure to run `bundle update` after checking out a new branch in today's lesson.
+This'll will fix any errors that result from upgrading to Rails 5.

 This class is going to be mostly you walking through README files with a partner, adding functionality to Tunr.

-In any step that asks you to add code, there will be a link to a "diff" page on Github that shows you that particular piece of code being added.
+In any step that asks you to add code, there will be a link to a `diff` page on Github that shows you that particular piece of code being added.

 ### Logistics

-With your partner, please pick one computer to be the "driving" computer, and one to be the "navigating" computer.
+With your partner, please pick one computer to be the "driving" computer and the other to be the "navigating" computer.

-All of the coding will be done on the "driving" computer; the "navigating" computer will be used for looking things up.
+All of the coding will be done on the "driving" computer.
+The "navigating" computer will be used for looking things up.

 After each section, we'll ask you to *physically* switch computers: whoever was on the "driving" computer should start using the "navigating" computer, and vice-versa.

-This means:
+This means...
 - By the end of class only one of the two computers will have any code on it.
-- You will be using someone else's computer.
-(So wash your hands and cover your mouth when you sneeze.)
+- You will be using someone else's computer (so wash your hands and cover your mouth when you sneeze).

-The reasons for this:
+The reasons for this...

-- To practice pair programming and rubber ducking
+- To practice pair programming and "rubber ducking"
 - Loading Github's "diff" pages is a little slow.
 Using two computers, you can speed things up by looking at the diff pages only on the "navigating" computer.
 - All the code you'll be writing is on Github, so there's not really an advantage to writing it out